When it comes to parenting, I feel like mothers and fathers are always hearing what they shouldn’t be doing.

 So, when my three-year-old cries because he wants to read the book we left at Oma’s house, not any of the twenty others we have at home, I respond by letting him know that I understand how upset he is, creating space for him to let it all out.

-“Oh man, you really wanted to read the book we forgot at Oma’s house tonight.
+“Oh man, you REALLY wanted to read the book we forgot at Oma’s house tonight.
 I hear you.
-You’re saying you don’t want to read any of the other books — I can hear how upset you are.
-I’m here.“
+ONLY that book, right?
+Aw man.
+I hear you.
+I’m here.”

 When my 18-month-old bumps her head, a common occurrence, I console her with my calm and comforting presence.